opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Shaders
 '''''''
-Toonz enables support for special fxs rendered through hardware-accelereted pixelshaders.
+OpenToonz enables support for special fxs rendered through hardware-accelereted pixelshaders.
 Shaders are simple programs compiled by a graphics processing unit that harness the massively parallel architecture of modern graphics devices to execute with extreme speed.
-Toonz's shader fxs are written in the OpenGL Shading Language (GLSL), and are located in PROJECTROOT/library/shaders.
+OpenToonz's shader fxs are written in the OpenGL Shading Language (GLSL), and are located in PROJECTROOT/library/shaders.
 Refer to the readme.txt file there for further s on editing or creating new shader fxs.

 .. _caustic: